9 July 2023

-Summary: The quickest method of finding a list is to Google “Peace Commissioner + the name of your town” OR to use a an easier to find title “Commissioner for Oaths”.
+Summary: The quickest method of finding a list is to Google “Peace Commissioner + the name of your town” OR to use an easier-to-find title called “Commissioner for Oaths”.
 There are varying levels of service available in the competitive market; for example, one provider works until 8pm and travels.

 What is a Peace Commissioner?